haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-KNOXSS-entension-using-Selenium-and-Python.md

 ```
 5. Run `python automate_knoxss.py -u target_url -c cookies_string -f firefox_binary -a modified_knoxss_dir -t timeout`

-## What I did:

-Like I wrote in my previous post: [Communication between Selenium, page script and Firefox extension](Communication-between-Selenium-page-script-and-Firefox-extension).

-The tool supports the basic method of navigating and scraping links of each visited web page starting from that passed in the argument.
-It compares each found link to the visited ones, looking for proper extensions and checks whether the domain is suitable.
-It communicates with KNOXSS add-on using JavaScript custom events, that method might be useful for automation testers.

 ## Parameters:

 `python3 automate_knoxss.py -u "https://target" -c "wordpress_logged_in_...=...; wordpress_sec_...=...; sucuri_cloudproxy_uuid_...=...; wordpress_test_cookie=WP+Cookie+check;" -f /home/firefox/firefox -a knoxss -t 90`